Table of Contents

 Mailing your application

-Send the following items to the Backlog Reduction Office of the Citizenship and Immigration Centre at the address below:
+Send the following items to the Backlog Reduction Office of the IRCC centre at the address below:

 - Your completed Application for a Pre-Removal Risk Assessment (IMM 5508)